Introduction.

 The same goes for you as a newbie; not everyone would work in Tech, the majority acquire these skills to start a business of their own, and they do so well; it all depends on where you stand.

-There are various tech side-businesses that you can be built by anyone who just acquired a tech skill, and they are;
+There are various tech side-businesses that you can build by anyone who just acquired a tech skill, and they are;

 1. Become a Freelancer.